You’re excited about the possibility of making consistent profits in the markets.

 Let me explain…

-You adopt a strict risk management approach and keep your bets small.
+You adopt proper risk management and keep your bets small.

-You psyche yourself up by having positive affirmations like…
+You psyche yourself up with positive affirmations like…

 “I will make a killing today.”